claudiu-morogan/smarty_toolkit/README.md

 6. Ensure `assets/themes/` is accessible by the web server.
 7. Start XAMPP/Apache and go to `http://localhost/smarty_toolkit`.

 ## Usage

-- **Dashboard**: See an overview of your todos, debts, and reminders (`/dashboard`).
-Mark todos as completed directly from the dashboard.
+- **Dashboard**: Overview of all modules, with embedded calendar/planner (`/dashboard`).
 - **Todos**: Add, edit, or delete to-dos with due dates and mark as done (`/todos`)
 - **Debts**: Track who owes you money, set due dates, mark as paid, and get reminders (`/debts`)
+- **Notes**: Add, edit, and view notes (`/notes`)
+- **Habits & Goals**: Track and manage habits/goals (`/habits`)
 - **Planner**: View all your todos and debts in a monthly calendar, with navigation and quick actions (`/todos/planner`)

+## Recent Changes
+- Refactored calendar planner for standalone and embedded use
+- Fixed footer include bug in planner
+- Added `calendar_table.php` partial for calendar rendering
+- Dashboard now embeds the calendar without duplicating menu/theme

 ## Theme Customization
 Edit or add CSS files in `assets/themes/`.
-Theme selection is now managed via user settings, not the main menu.
+Theme selection is managed via user settings.

 ## Navigation
 - Dashboard
 - Todos
 - Planner
 - Debts
+- Notes
+- Habits & Goals
 - Settings
 - Logout/Login/Register

 ## Database Migrations
-Migrations are provided for users, todos, and debts.
+Migrations are provided for all modules.
 Run all migrations before first use.

 ## License
 MIT